elibar-uk/CV/README.md

 ####With the system of things

   Being proud of my analytical mind-set I really thrive when it comes to complexity.
 I find it relatively easy to see the big picture.
 So for example, with one of the projects at Makers I got the chance to participate in building a gem that tracks and removes unused files within rails project.
 I managed to come up with quite a simple solution to the problem we were trying to solve.
-  Another example is my work on e-Boarder integration project within the time I spent at Transaero Airlines as UK Country Manager.
+  Another example is my work on e-Boarder integration project while at Transaero Airlines as UK Country Manager.
 As you may not be aware (I hope you’re not) a few years ago the UK Government has decided to follow the US approach in advancing obtaining passenger information (APIS).
-I worked in collaboration with an IT Department to provide the software allowing the integration of UK Border Agency (e-Borders) into the reservation, check-in system and into the dispatch part of it as well.
+I worked in collaboration with an IT Department to provide the software allowing the integration of UK Border Agency (e-Borders) with the reservation, check-in system and into the dispatch part of it as well.
 This required from me deep and thorough analysis of potential pitfall along all the way of the Airline's operation.

 ## <a name="Projects">Projects</a>